 Vermont Adult Education and Literacy (VAEL) providers are required to baseline assess 100% of students who receive 12 hours or more of instruction in the State's adult education program with a test that the United States Department of Education (US DOE) Secretary has determined is suitable for use in the National Reporting System (NRS).
 The State requires that skill level assessments in reading, writing, math, and/or ESL must be administered to all students within a 30-day timeframe.
 However, there is only one skill area assessment required for ABE students with NRS levels 1 or 2.
 Once the student has progressed to NRS level 3 in this one skill area, the student must be baseline assessed in the other two skill areas within 30 days of attaining NRS level 3.
-In addition, at least 45% of students with baseline assessments must be progress assessed, with the exception of those students who have assessed at NRS level 6 in reading, writing, and math.
+In addition, at least 50% of students with baseline assessed at NRS level 6 in reading, writing, and math.
 Progress assessments are crucial to demonstrating Measurable Skill Gains (MSGs) and are reported to the US DOE.